KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/antara-overview.md

 #### Utxos are More Secure Than Balance-Based Programming

-Utxo-based contracts are more secure than balance-based smart contracts.
+Utxo-based modules are more secure than balance-based smart contracts.
 This is true in several ways.
-For one thing, because Komodo’s smart contracts are utxo-based, it is far more difficult, if not impossible, to use a smart contract to flood the parent coin's coin supply with illegitimate coins.
+For example, because Komodo’s modules are utxo-based, it is far more difficult, if not impossible, to use a module to flood the main chain's coin supply with illegitimate coins.

-This is not the case with balance-based smart contracts, like those on Ethereum.
+This is not the case with balance-based smart contracts.
 Because the smart contracts are linked to balances, rather than blockchain-enforced utxos, a malicious actor can manipulate balances to disastrous ends.
 We have seen this happen again and again and again.

 #### RPCs Make Module Consumption Easy